SAP-samples/teched2025-AD165/exercises/ex1/README.md

 ### Exercise 1.3.1 Exchanging the cover photo

-As a first step, you will change the cover photo to something more personal.
+As a first step, you will change the cover photo to something that fits the purpose of the workspace.

+### Exercise 1.3.2 Change the avatar of the workspace

+## Exercise 1.4 Edit the overview page of your workspace

+After completing these steps you will have designed a beautiful entry page for your AI Center of Excellence workspace.

+### Exercise 1.4.1 Add some images to the overview page

+### Exercise 1.4.2 Remove an unneeded section

+### Exercise 1.4.3 Edit the News section

+### Exercise 1.4.4 Exchange the video

+1.

 ## Summary